-- 1. A Certificate of V (A) by the control issued fite (a) 1.
-22 is equired - 2.
-All animals appearing unhealthy upon a second of the care of th - 3.
-An Anima Jamer or Careta /erina /e - 4.
-Individual animal priority is priority include the following: - A form of official ratatoo in combination with an ear notch; or a state issued metal ear tag; or an IS compliant Radio Frequency Identification tag); or - A plastic stamped ear tag.
+- 1. A Certificate of V ...
+A residual of the control of the control - 2.
+All animals appearing unhealthy upon a second to the exhibition of the exhibition - 3.
+An Anima Jamer or Caretter Vernander Veterinarian-Client-Patient Relationship (VCPR) form must accompany to the anima and must be presented upon arrival at the exhibition. - 4.
+Individual animal principle of ptions include the following: - A form of officiration of combination with an ear notch; or a state issued metal ear tag; or an IS compliant Radio Frequency Identification tag); or - A plastic stamped ear tag.